arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 Certain problems and opportunities are perishable and best dealt with quickly.
 It's best to deal with fires quickly because they can turn into big fires.
 In constant, other types of problems are self-limiting, such as investing in a bad stock.
 The maximum amount of losses is the amount you've invested.

-The control strategy should focus on reacting most quickly to problems that age poorly, like the fire.
+The control strategy should focus on reacting most quickly to problems that age poorly, like fire.

 How can you quickly solve problems that age poorly or seize fleeting opportunities?
 You need to decentralize control (it doesn't mean decentralizing responsibility).
 You need to decentralize authority to act and pre-position sufficient resources to make the action meaningful.